thunder-project/thunder-registration/README.md

 # thunder-registration

-Algorithms for registering sequences of images.
-Includes a collection of `algorithms` that can be `fit` to data, all of which return a `model` that can be used to `transform` new data, in the `scikit-learn` style.
+>> algorithms for registering sequences of images

+This package Includes a collection of algorithms for image registration.

+The API is designed around `algorithms` that can be `fit` to data, all of which return a `model` that can be used to `transform` new data, in the style of `scikit-learn`.
 Built on `numpy` and `scipy`.
 Compatible with Python 2.7+ and 3.4+.
-Works well alongside `thunder` and supprts parallelization via Spark, but can be used as a standalone module on local arrays.
+Works well alongside [`thunder`](http://thunder-project.org) and supprts parallelization via [Spark](spark-project.org), but can be used as a standalone package on local `numpy` arrays.

 ## installation